Qiskit/rustworkx/docs/source/api.rst

     .. py:method:: remove_node(self, node):
         Remove a node from the DAG.

-        NOTE: Removal of a node may change the index for other nodes in the DAG.
-The last node will shift to the index of the removed node to take its place.

         :param int node: The index of the node to remove

     .. py:method:: add_edge(self, parent, child, edge):